vp237/IPO_Prediction/FinalReport.md

 ### c) <ins>Ridge Regression</ins>

 We also attempted Ridge Regression because it takes into account L2 regularization, which could help us prevent overfitting.
-We chose an $\alpha$ of 0.00001 for our parameter.
+We chose an alpha of 0.00001 for our parameter.

 [![download-2.png](https://i.postimg.cc/L8q3kQrP/download-2.png)](https://postimg.cc/gxWhmscc)